We will specifically examine the following topics:

 Keywords are incredibly diverse and can take various forms.

 Most STEM professionals tend to overly focus on technical skills over transferable and adaptive skills.

 However, a 2019 survey of more than 2,000 adults conducted online by the Harris poll on behalf of Yoh indicated that 75% of employers prefer to hire candidates with strong soft skills, rather than choosing someone with direct experience and qualifications who possess poor interpersonal skills.
 Reason?

 It’s much easier to train someone in a hard skill than a soft skill, whereas soft skills govern human interaction.

 How many skills do you list?

-This process may be harder for some and easier for others.
-If you’re currently working in a position that is similar to the next role that you want to target, you will have a much easier time in aligning your current skills and knowledge to your next job.
-On the other hand, let’s say you’re looking to change careers, transition to a different industry, or advance to the managerial or a high-level leadership role.
-In that case, you’ll have some extra work to do in aligning your skills and qualifications with your desired career target.
+This process may be hard for some and easier for others.
+If you’re currently working in a position similar to the next role you want to target, you will have an easier time aligning your skills and knowledge to your next job.

 Where else can you find keywords?

-Schedule a 30-minute, complimentary career discovery session to get some real-time feedback on your current resume and job search strategy.
-I’d love to help get you where you want to go, with greater results!
+Scientech Resumes is dedicated to helping science, technology, engineering, and mathematics (STEM) professionals find fulfilling work through targeted, branded, and keyword-optimized resumes and other career marketing documents.
+Schedule a FREE 20-minute discovery session to get some real-time feedback on your current resume and job search strategy.
+Let’s get you where you want to go, with greater results!